 There’s also the hard fact that living as a single person costs more.
-Couples enjoy substantial savings from sharing expenses such as child care, of course, but also the day-to-day cost of living.
+Couples enjoy substantial savings from sharing expenses such as child care, of course, but also the day-to-day costs of living.

-This is not to say you shouldn’t divorce, only to do it with careful thought to the consequences.
+This is not to say you shouldn’t divorce, only that you should do it with careful thought to the consequences.
 Make sure that, since your standard of living probably will drop, you do all you can at the outset to minimize the financial damage.

 Here are 10 steps to take as soon as possible if you see a divorce in your future:

 Consult with an attorney immediately, even if you don’t intend to be represented by a lawyer in the divorce.
 If you and your spouse are cordial, that’s great.
 But you need to know your rights and options.

 If you don’t have money for an attorney, there are options:

 - Legal Services Corporation: Links low-income people with local Legal Aid offices offering free or low-cost legal assistance for civil (noncriminal) matters.

 - StatesideLegal: This nonprofit organization offers legal guidance and advice for service members, veterans and their families.
 Use this map to locate legal advocates in your area.